mmirolim/gtr/README.md

 ## Edge cases

-- Alpha stage
+- At an early stage of development
 - Works only with go standard testing library
 - May not find all affected tests
 - Reflection operations are not supported (may not resolve affected code)
 - May become slow with big projects
-- Basic support for subtests t.Run
+- May fail with “too many open files” error if file-descriptors limit is not enough
 - Needs more extensive testing (tested only on linux and darwin)
-- May not work in the root of monorepo because of “Too many open files” problem

 # Installation